 All Design fields and most BFA Studio programs require a second semester portfolio review prior to being admitted to the degree program.
 Demonstrated proficiency and specific grade point averages may be required.
 Most coursework will be accepted but additional work to strengthen the portfolio may be required prior to admission thus delaying the time to degree completion.
 Students are strongly encouraged to contact their preference of transfer institution prior to their sophomore year for specific admission advice.

-Each student who is awarded an Associate in Fine Arts degree by the College shall have completed:
+Each student who is awarded an Associate in Fine Arts degree by the College shall have completed thirty seven (37) credit hours of general education: